 Aftercare will cover a minimum of post-operative immediate care and follow up appointments to check the progress of the healing process.
 It is important to check the situation regarding complications, which may require further treatment.
 Will patients be liable for the cost?
 Is there normally a limit to aftercare consultations?
 Is 24 hour help and advice available included in the cost?

-Many of the top breast enlargement clinics offer monthly payment plans for boob jobs.
-It is also possible to find interest-free payment options, as well as buy-now-pay-later options.
+Many of the top breast enlargement clinics offer finance packages for breast augmentation patients.
+It is also possible to find interest-free payment options, as well as buy-now-pay-later options and monthly payment plans.
 Payment terms for monthly pay boob jobs in the UK can be as little as £69 a month and can be spread over 12 months or more to make the monthly payment even more affordable.

 Sometimes it is possible to get a fixed price package which covers consultation, surgery, an overnight stay and aftercare.
 It is important to look carefully at this and ask some important questions.
 There could still be additional costs.
 Questions to ask include: